ZERR2AC/README/README.md

 ### Reminder

+#### Remote Reminder

 The creater of a channel can post new reminder in the channel.
 All subscribers will receive the reminder and insert to his timeline.

+Reminders will **NOT** be removed if a user unsubscribe a channel.
+But they will not receive any more.

 The creater of a channel can edit reminders in the channel.
-And it affect to subscribers.
+And it will affect to subscribers' reminders even if subscribers have unsubscribe the channel.

-Reminders will **NOT** be removed if a user unsubscribe a channel.
-But they will not update any more.
+#### Local Reminder

+The reminder created by users.
+User can edit its information.

 ## JSON API